Sorry, you need to enable JavaScript to visit this website.

 Officers rejoining the police service sits outside of the NPPF.
 However, officers who are returning to the police service at a higher rank than they left and to the ranks of sergeant and inspector are required to comply, in part, with the NPPF.

 Unlike all other officers, rejoiners to the ranks of sergeant and inspector will recommence their service at the rank to which they applied to rejoin.
 Rejoiners will not undertake the NPPF steps in the usual order.
-However, they will still be required to undertake the Step two legal examination for the relevant rank at the earliest opportunity as well as to complete the Step four work-based assessment.
-Rejoiners are provided with two opportunities to pass the relevant Step two legal examination.
-If the officer fails to attain the required standard, there may be grounds to invoke Regulation 13 of The Police Regulations 2003, to dispense of the officer’s services.
+However, they will still be required to undertake the step two legal examination for the relevant rank at the earliest opportunity as well as to complete the step four work-based assessment.
+Rejoiners are provided with two opportunities to pass the relevant step two legal examination.
+If the officer fails to attain the required standard, there may be grounds to invoke Regulation 13 of the Police Regulations 2003, to dispense of the officer’s services.

 Career breaks

-There is provision for officers to take the NPPF Step two legal examination while on a career break, providing that the terms and conditions of the career break agreed by their chief officer allow for this.
+There is provision for officers to take the NPPF step two legal examination while on a career break, providing that the terms and conditions of the career break agreed by their chief officer allow for this.

 Overseas duties